TeddyNotBear/starkdex/README.md

 # Starkdex

-A simple DEX implementation in Cairo
+A simple AMM implementation in Cairo